dangwu/CivicsCards/README.md

-# CivicsData
+# CivicsCards

-Geographic and political data in JSON format for US Civics tests.
+Powers the **Civics Cards** iOS app, available in the App Store.

-Includes information about the current President, Vice President, Speaker of the House, Chief Justice, U.S. states and territories, and their capital, governor, and senators.
+Please open an issue or pull request if there are any bugs or incorrect data.

-Powers the **Civics 100** iOS app!
+entities.json contains geographic and political data in JSON format used as answers in the app.
+This data includes information about the current President, Vice President, Speaker of the House, Chief Justice, U.S. states and territories, and their capital, governor, and senators.